preserveddarnell/coinorama/README.md

 $ ./bin/coinorama watcher bitstampUSD stop   # stop collecting data
 ```

-You may also use the *markets* keyword to process all markets declared in the configuration file :
+You may also use the *markets* keyword to process all markets declared in the configuration file:
 ```sh
 $ ./bin/coinorama watcher markets start     # start collecting data for all markets
 ```

-Once you have collected a few minutes of data, you may start the markets database service :
+Once you have collected a few minutes of data, you may start the markets database service:
 ```sh
 $ ./bin/coinorama coinrefd start
 ```